1. Why Use Currency Partners And Not My Bank?

 Applications for amounts greater than R10 million require a “Letter of Compliance” from SARS and a special approval application to be made with the SA Reserve Bank (SARB) for permission to externalise the additional funds in excess of the Foreign Capital Allowance.
 This application is handled by he Compliance Risk Unit at SARS and typically takes a couple of weeks.
 You may be required to submit additional supporting documentation, requested by SARS, in support of the application There is no limit on the size of these applications for individuals, no penalty or exit levy payable and no restriction on the number of such applications a SA Resident can make to the SARB.

 27. How Long Will It Take to Get a Foreign Tax Clearance Certificate from SARS

-USUALLY 1-3 WORKING DAYS.
-A Foreign Tax Clearance Certificate (FTCC) application for amounts up to R10 million under the new Foreign Capital Allowances typically takes 1-3 days to be approved or declined from the date of submission at any SARS office.
+A Foreign Tax Clearance Certificate (FTCC) application for amounts up to R10 million under the new Foreign Capital Allowances typically adheres to a Service Level Agreement (SLA) of 21 days to be approved or declined from the date of submission at any SARS office.